By giving to The Menninger Clinic, you are making an investment that will help provide much needed funding for innovative patient treatment programs

 Gifts of Securities: Making a gift of appreciated stock or mutual funds can be an excellent philanthropic tool.
 Even more, it can be a way to reduce your tax burden.

 Gift from an IRA: Through the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010, you may be able to make a tax-free charitable contribution to Menninger.
 The act allows individuals 70½ and older to make direct gifts from their IRA account, up to $100,000.
 The rules that apply to an IRA gift are subject to change by the Internal Revenue Service.

 Bequests (Gifts Through Your Will): Through your will, you can make a specific bequest to Menninger or set aside a percentage of your estate as a charitable gift.
-Bequests of specific non-cash assets are also possible under the Menninger Gift Acceptance Policy.
+Bequests of specific non-cash assets are also possible.
 Or, your will can direct that the remaining balance of your estate be set aside for a gift.

 Gift of Your Home, Vacation Home, Farm or Ranch: This type of gift is called a retained life estate gift.
 By making such a gift, you can continue to live in a home you deed to Menninger and can enjoy an income tax deduction.
 After your passing, your home reverts to Menninger, which will use it to support your charitable wishes.